-- 1.1 The purpose of this report is to review the mid-year outturn position on treasury management transactions for 2013/14 including compliance with treasury limits and Prudential Performance Indicators.
-The report will go to Council on 22 January 2014. - 1.2 The Treasury Management Strategy is underpinned by the adoption of the Chartered Institute of Public Finance and Accountancy's (CIPFA) Code of Practice on Treasury Management.
-In accordance with the Code of Practice members are informed of Treasury Management activities twice a year. - 1.3 The approach to the use of the cash surplus continues to be risk averse both in terms of the counterparties the Council will use and the duration of deposits.
+- 1.1 The purpose of this report is to review the mid-year outturn position on treasury management transactions for 2014/15, including compliance with treasury limits and Prudential Performance Indicators.
+The report will go to Council on 21 January 2015. - 1.2 The Treasury Management Strategy is underpinned by the adoption of the Chartered Institute of Public Finance and Accountancy's (CIPFA) Code of Practice on Treasury Management.
+In accordance with the Code of Practice members are informed of Treasury Management activities twice a year. - 1.3 The approach to the use of the cash surplus continues to be highly risk averse both in terms of the counterparties the Council will use and the duration of deposits.

-2 Background
+2. Background

+Borrowing

+2.1 The Council continues to be debt free.
+Council in September did agree to allow for borrowing to be part of the solution to funding the multi-story car park.

+Investments

-- 2.1 The counterparties agreed by Cabinet and Council earlier this year when the 2013/14 Treasury Strategy was agreed are:
+2.2 The counterparties agreed by Cabinet and Council earlier this year when the 2014/15 Treasury Strategy was approved are:

 - Debt Management Office Debt Management Account Deposit Facility;

 - Gilts (bonds issued by the UK Government);

-- AAA rated Money Market Funds; and
+- Money Market Funds; and

-- Major UK financial institutions with a lowest minimum long-term credit rating of A- or equivalent:
+- Major UK Financial institutions with a lowest minimum long term credit rating of A- or equivalent:

 - Royal Bank of Scotland Plc (RBS);

 - National Westminster Bank;

-- Lloyds TSB Bank Plc;
+- Lloyds Bank Plc;

+- Bank of Scotland Plc;

+- Barclays Bank Plc;

+- HSBC Bank Plc;

+- Santander UK Plc;

+- Standard Chartered Bank;

+- Svenska Handelsbanken;

+- Leeds Building Society;

+- Close Brothers: and

+- Nationwide Building Society.

+- 2.3 The investment activity during the first six months conformed to the approved strategies at all times, with no breaches.

+- 2.4 Investments held at 30 September 2014 can be found in Appendix I.

+- 2.5 The most important development this year has been the moves by UK and European Governments towards "bail in" of banking institutions.
+This means that rather than providing direct financial support themselves, Government's will look to holders of equity, debt and depositors (including local authorities) to take a direct financial hit or "haircut" should banks have financial difficulties.

+- 2.6 This move away from direct Government support is likely to lead to downgrades of banks by the credit rating agencies.

+- 2.7 Interest rates on deposits have continued to reduce.
+We have taken the view that security of funds is the key priority and we are not seeking very small marginal increases in rates earned through widening the asset classes we can invest in, as security and liquidity are our concerns.

+- 2.8 In October the Council's Treasury management advisors Arlingclose shortened their recommended maximum duration of investments from 13 months to 6 months.
+The Council keeps almost all of the funds on a very short duration.

-- Bank of Scotland Plc: - Barclays Bank Plc; - o HSBC Bank Plc; - Santander UK Plc: - Standard Chartered Bank; and - Nationwide Building Society. - 2.2 The investment activity during the first six months conformed to the approved strategies at all times, with no breaches. - 2.3 Investments held at 31 October 2013 can be found in Appendix I. - 2.4 During the period since April the bank counterparties have continued to reduce the rates they pay on deposits.
-The Government's Funding for Lending Scheme means that the banks can access capital cheaply from this source and they have little need for local authority funds. - 2.5 There is unlikely to be any change in this situation for a considerable time with Arlingclose, the Council's treasury advisers, not forecasting any increase in base rate until 2016. - 2.6 The approach to deposits is focussed on preserving capital.
-Use of resources will be critical to balancing the Council's finances and supporting priority projects. - 2.7 The Council did not need to borrow to cover cash flow purposes in the period. - 2.8 Interest income received for the first half of 2013 was £21,000 above the original budget of £37,000. - 2.9 For the six months to 30 September 2013, the Council maintained an average sum invested of £20m compared with an original budget of £16m, and an average rate of return of 0.58% compared to a budget of 0.45%. - 2.10 The results for the six months to 30 September 2013 show that the Council achieved 0.15% above the average 7 day London Interbank Bid Rate (LIBID) and 0.08% average return rate above the Bank of England Base Rate.
+- 2.9 The Council did not need to borrow to cover cash flow purposes in the period.

+- 2.10 Interest income received for the first half of 2014 was £23,000 above the profiled original budget of £39,000. - 2.11 For the six months to 30 September 2014, the Council maintained an average sum invested of £28m compared with an original budget of £26m, and an average rate of return of 0.44% compared to a budget of 0.30%. - 2.12 The results for the six months to 30 September 2014 show that the Council achieved 0.09% average return above the average 7 day London Interbank Bid Rate (LIBID) and 0.06% average return rate below the Bank of England Base Rate.